-The Hawjeong Peace Foundation is an independent, non-partisan, private organization established by The Dong-A Ilbo, Korea’s largest and most prestigious daily newspaper.
-The Hawjeong Peace Foundation is the new name of the Peace Foudation 21 that has beenin operation since April 3, 2000.
+The Hawjeong Peace Foundation is an independent, non-partisan, private organization established by The Dong-A Ilbo, Korea’s one of the largest and most prestigious daily newspapers.
+The Hawjeong Peace Foundation is the new name of the Peace Foudation 21 that has been in operation since April 3, 2000.
+It was ne-named after Dr. Byung-Kwan Kim (Pen name : Hawjeong), then chairman of the newspaper.
+Dong-A Ilbo.
 The new name was adopted on April 3, 2006.
 The Foundation’s main objective is to promote world peace and uphold the spirit of transnational cooperation by means of research, publication, education, and cultural/academic exchange projects.

 - 01.The research and study of inter-Korean relations to bolster peace on the Korean peninsula, with an ultimate goal of reunification.

 - 02.The development of an intra-Asian and international network for intellectual and cultural exchanges.